vaiossiopis1/weer.com/README.md

 A new Flutter project.
 The new Weer App.
+Weer, a global clothing rental platform that connects travelers to local clothing rental suppliers so they can travel light, travel smart and reduce luggage hassle free.

 ## Getting Started

 This project is a starting point for a Flutter application.
-Weer will build its front-end functionality using Flutter/Dart.
+Weer will build its front-end functionality using Flutter/Dart

 A few resources to get you started if this is your first Flutter project: